rsmets/personal-site/src/content/blog/techincal-team-velocity.md

 - End-to-end testing
 - Ticket tracking

-I have concluded that the most detrimental of these practices is team-wide ticket tracking at the technical task level.
+While this list appears to be high-level overview software authoring best practices, I feel the practice of team-wide ticket tracking at the technical task level is, in fact, detrimental.
 The overhead of maintaining up-to-date tickets not only demands significant time and effort but, more critically, hampers the development of a culture where technical staff take ownership of the complete lifecycle of their work.

 Regarding software development, the organizational segment that benefits most from accurate ticket tracking is the product team, not the engineering team.
 Product team members, who don't work directly within source code management systems, lack the same visibility into development progress.
 In larger organizations, additional layers of reporting and management are even further removed from the software development process.
 This disconnect led to the emergence of various project management methodologies and certifications designed to manage software development via various forms of ticketing: Kanban, Scrum, Agile, and others.
+While which the decision of which of these processes to use is belabored over, I argue that the means of achieving them via ticket tracking is not ideal.

 ### Side Step Tactics Employed by Middle Management